How To Buy Carpet and Avoid Scams

 "Just because they work for a Carpet or Flooring store does not mean they are qualified to give you advice about choosing the right carpet for your home!"

-The truth is, a surprising number of carpet salespeople have limited product experience beyond the limited scope of the manufacturers brochure.
+The truth is, a surprising number of carpet salespeople have limited product experience beyond the manufacturers advertising brochure.
 This means they really don't know how to advise you properly.

+New hires rarely have first-hand carpet experience.
+They probably have never installed any carpet or flooring products.
+They usually have some sales experience with other consumer products or services.
 Should you trust their advice?
 Should you believe everything they tell you?
 I think you should be very cautious and take your time making your choices and finalizing your decisions.
+Print my free Carpet Shopping Form